Logo

 On 25 December 2019, while speaking at Delhi University, Arundhati Roy urged people to mislead authorities during the upcoming enumeration by the National Population Register, which she said can serve as a database for the National Register of Citizens.

-Arundhati Roy responded, "What I was proposing was civil disobedience with a smile", and claimed her remarks were misrepresented.
+Arundhati Roy responded, "What I was proposing was civil disobedience with a smile", and claimed that her remarks were misrepresented.

 Arundhati Roy was awarded the 1997 Booker Prize for her novel The God of Small Things.